 Next, you’ll want to attach your hanger.
 I did this by poking a hole in the cardboard and pushing the ribbon through and tying a knot.
 Looking back, it would have been a lot easier to add the hanger at the beginning before you add the flowers…but if you forget like I did, it works afterward too!

 Now, this is where things get fun.
-I mean this by its self is a super cute wreath, but I wanted to really make this one extra special, so…. boom..
+The finished Valentine’s Day wreath DIY is a super cute wreath as soon as you get the hanger on, but I wanted to really make this one extra special, so…. boom..
 It lights up!

-Here’s a view of the wreath with the lights turned off.
+Here’s a view of the felt heart wreath with the lights turned off.

 I just love how my felt rosette Valentine’s Day wreath turned out!